geerlingguy/ansible-role-sonar-runner/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-sonar-runner.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-sonar-runner)

+> **DEPRECATED**: This role is no longer actively maintained.
+It may still work, but I have marked it as 'deprecated' on Ansible Galaxy, and recommend you find a new role to replace it, or fork it and use your fork.

 An Ansible Role that installs Sonar Runner on RedHat/CentOS and Debian/Ubuntu Linux servers.

 The role is currently configured to support SonarQube installations using MySQL as a database backend.